privacy-scaling-explorations/sonobe-docs/src/usage/frontend.md

         external_inputs: Vec<F>, // inputs that are not part of the state ) -> Result<Vec<F>, Error>;

-    /// Generates the constraints for the step of F for the given z_i fn generate_step_constraints(
+    /// generates the constraints for the step of F for the given z_i fn generate_step_constraints(
         // this method uses self, so that each FCircuit implementation (and different frontends)
         // can hold a state if needed to store data to generate the constraints.